Sea Level Rise Adaptation Funding & Investment Framework

 Regional Partnership

-The project is co-led by MTC/ABAG and BCDC and is supported by a Technical Advisory Group.
-Local and regional engagement is planned throughout the project.
-The framework is also coordinated with other developing sea level rise efforts, including BCDC’s Shoreline Adaptation Project Mapping Program (SAPMAP), which will produce informational resources that can support other local and regional sea level rise efforts in the future.
+The project was co-led by MTC/ABAG and BCDC and was supported by a Technical Advisory Group.
+Local and regional engagement took place throughout the project.
+The framework also coordinated with other developing sea level rise efforts, including BCDC’s Shoreline Adaptation Project Mapping Program (SAPMAP), which will produce informational resources that can support other local and regional sea level rise efforts in the future.

-- Shoreline Adaptation Project Mapping Program (SAPMAP) is a resource being developed in coordination with the framework
+- Shoreline Adaptation Project Mapping Program (SAPMAP) is a resource developed in coordination with the framework

-- Plan Bay Area 2050 Technical Assumptions Report (2021): The framework is a developing an updated sea level rise needs and revenue assessment that will build on the assessment that starts on page 57 of the Technical Assumptions report.
+- Plan Bay Area 2050 Technical Assumptions Report (2021): The framework developed an updated sea level rise needs and revenue assessment that will build on the assessment that starts on page 57 of the Technical Assumptions report.

 - Plan Bay Area 2050